 Windows XP controls the performance level of the processor depending on the power scheme you select.
 You do not need to make any further adjustments to set the performance level.
-For information on setting processor performance for other operating systems, see "Intel SpeedStep® Technology Tab."
+For information on setting processor performance for other operating systems, see "Intel

 Each preset power scheme has different time-out settings for entering standby mode, turning off the display, and turning off the hard drive.
-For more information on power management options, see the Help and Support Center.
+For more information on power management options, see the Help and Support Center (Windows Help in Windows 2000).